1980 - ...

 Due to circumstances WHITE HEAT disbanded in 1986 after 6 years of intensive touring and having lots of fun.

-Some of the original members were unavailable and they searched for worthy replacements.
+Some of the original members were unavailable so they searched for worthy replacements:

 Flype Lemmens, singer of well-known Belgian bands such as Twilight, Double Diamond and Fireforce joined the band.

-On guitar we have whizz-kid Sam Lemmens, former guitar player of Evil Invaders, Belgium’s hottest Metal band at the moment.
+On lead guitar they recruited Sam Lemmens, former guitar player of Evil Invaders, Belgium’s hottest Metal band at the moment.